 For Hannah, the greatest benefit from taking part in the Kickstarter Programme is the ongoing support she still receives to this day.
 She’s still in contact with fellow alumni, attends Future Director events and speaks with co-founder and CEO, Paul Smith.
 As Hannah says, the programme may only be a weekend, but its effect and impact last for far longer than that.

 Inspired by Hannah?
-Take the next steps and check out CONNECT.
+Take the next steps and check out our FREE Director Diagnostic.